MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 ### 3.1 Integrate the SDK automatically for React Native 0.60

-Using App Center SDK with React Native can be done in two ways: Configuring the `AppCenter-Config.plist` for iOS and **appcenter-config.json** for Android or by calling the native start functions that accept the appSecret as an argument, just like the Android and iOS documentation suggests.
+Using App Center SDK with React Native can be done in two ways: Configuring the `AppCenter-Config.plist` for iOS and **appcenter-config.json** for Android or by calling the native start functions that accept the appSecret as an argument.

 #### 3.1.1 Integrate React Native iOS